 As with vacation clubs, most points programs offer multiple resorts in which you can reserve weeks.
 The number of points required to obtain accommodations will usually vary with the accommodations selected.
 Factors influencing the number of points required for your requested accommodations include:

-· The specific nights requested (weekend and holiday nights usually require more points per night than do mid-week nights); and
+- The specific nights requested (weekend and holiday nights usually require more points per night than do mid-week nights)

 Some points programs also sell different types of points, with the more valuable points having higher priority in reserving accommodations during peak demand periods.
 Most points programs will allow you to accumulate points over two or more years, so that you can trade to a larger unit or more popular resort if you are willing to travel less often.
 Some points programs will also allow you to occupy a resort for less than a full week at a reduced number of required points.

 Recently, some points programs have started allowing members to redeem their points for other travel related services, such as airline tickets and automobile rentals.
 I expect that other points programs will add similar features in the future.
 I also expect that frequent traveler programs operated by travel companies such as airlines and hotel chains will establish tie-ins with timeshare points programs to further extend point generation and redemption opportunities.

 Points programs can be linked to a deeded ownership or can be a direct “buy-in” not linked to ownership of a specific week.
 If the program is linked to a specific week, the number of associated points will depend on the desirability of the underlying week (size of unit, season, resort popularity, and supply/demand balance).

 Points programs can be run by a program operator, or can be part of a vacation club timesharing program.
 Recently, some exchange companies (see Lesson 3 for a discussion of exchange companies) have started developing points programs.